 Matthew J. Eggers

-Matthew J. Eggers is executive director for cybersecurity policy in the National Security and Emergency Preparedness Department at the U.S. Chamber of Commerce.
+Matthew J. Eggers is vice president of cybersecurity policy in the Cyber, Intelligence, and Security division at the U.S. Chamber of Commerce.

 Eggers also leads the Chamber’s Cybersecurity Working Group, which focuses on developing and advocating the Chamber’s cyber policies before Congress, the administration, and the business community.